 Managing database resources effectively is crucial for ensuring the optimal performance, reliability, and scalability of database systems.
 Database resources include CPU, memory, storage, and network bandwidth, among others.
 Proper management of these resources helps in preventing resource bottlenecks, reducing downtime, and improving overall database efficiency.
-In this article, we will discuss the best practices for managing database resources, focusing on the evergreen information aspect that remains relevant across various database systems and technologies.
+In this article, we will discuss the best practices for managing database resources, focusing on the key aspects that database administrators and developers should consider.

 Introduction to Database Resource Management